Table of contents

 Examples to get you started

-There are may ways to create and structure your team charter.
-Here are a few examples of templates you can use to create the ultimate team canvas:
+There are many ways to create and structure your team charter.
+Here are a few examples of team charter templates you can use to create the ultimate team canvas:

 Example 1: The Miro Team Charter